xonq/mycotools/mycotools/USAGE.md

 # Mycotools Pipelines
 ## Shell Pipelining with Mycotools
 Mycotools is designed to enable pipelining in Linux shells as well as python.
-MycotoolsDB (*.mtdb*) files provide the reference genomes for each analysis.
-Databases of reference omes can be generated by parsing the master database file (obtained via command `mtdb`) or extracted via a set of parameters denoted in `mtdb extract`.

 For scripts such as `acc2fa/acc2gbk/acc2gff/acc2locus`, the input is an accession or set of accessions, and can be piped in via standard input. *All scripts that accept